Comparing Excel Spreadsheets - Why?

 The Spreadsheet comparison definition page looks as follows:

-The comparison project uses Northwind1 and Northwind2 connections, and defines OrderID column as comparison key.
+The comparison project uses Northwind1 and Northwind2 connections and defines the OrderID column as the comparison key.

-And here's screenshot of data comparison of two Excel sheets:
+And here's a screenshot of the data comparison of two Excel sheets:

-The icons on the top of the results grid allow you to select visibility of data, so you can focus on the differences of specific kind.
-By default, rows with no differences between source and target are invisible.
-You can also quickly check the numbers of rows belonging to each difference category under the filter icon.
+The icons on the top of the results grid allow you to select the visibility of data, so you can focus on the differences of a specific kind.
+By default, rows with no differences between the source and target are invisible.
+You can also quickly check the number of rows belonging to each different category under the filter icon.